yanlinchen666/AppStore_The-entire-product-process/README.md

 > actionable product requirements, version plans, and test cases — with full
 > traceability from review to test case.

-This project implements the LaienTech "iOS App Review Analysis and Version Planning Assessment".
+This project implements  "iOS App Review Analysis and Version Planning Assessment".
 See the assessment requirements in the repository root [README.md](file:///d:/AI/agent_vc/AppStore_vc/README.md).